anonym93204/CF81D59D7728A00F/README.md

 Best Modification Penalty: 0.250512
 ```

 Moreover, the output is also saved in the output files.
 Specifically, the time costs of the exact algorithm and the approximation algorithm are saved in "time_ftq_exact.txt" and "time_ftq_appr1.txt", respectively.
 The other results of the exact algorithm and the approximation algorithm are saved in statistic files "stat_ftq_exact.txt" and "stat_ftq_appr1.txt", respectively.
-In each statistic file, the four rows correspond to the the best utility function w*, the top-k set w.r.t. w*, the alpha-fairness of this top-k set and the modification penalty of w* to the initial utility function, respectively.
+In each statistic file, the four rows correspond to the best utility function w*, the top-k set w.r.t. w*, the alpha-fairness of this top-k set and the modification penalty of w* to the initial utility function, respectively.
 An example of the statistic file is shown as follows.
 ```
 0.657716 0.342284
 108 1612 1652 585 1617 1816 1622 1831 665 2061